Master’s in Data Science Programs in Kansas

 Online Master’s Degrees in Data Science

-When it comes to online master’s degrees in Kansas, ESU’s online Master of Science in Informatics blends coursework from the School of Library and Information Management (SLIM) with expertise from ESU’s Information Systems program in the School of Business.
+When it comes to online master’s degrees in Kansas, Emporia State University’s (ESU) online Master of Science in Informatics blends coursework from the School of Library and Information Management (SLIM).
 There are core courses on topics like database design, system analysis and design, and IT project management, and a wide range of electives.
 Students can choose a special nursing concentration, which tackles healthcare informatics.

 Speaking of health, we should also mention that KU has an online Master of Science in Applied Statistics and Analytics aimed at aspiring experts in statistics, biostatistics, and data analytics.
 Although the required coursework focuses on stats and a broad range of big data applications, the degree includes electives in areas like genomics research and clinical trials.
 All of the faculty teach at the Department of Biostatistics.

 Data Science Bootcamps in Kansas